benwilcock/backstagecon-2023/README.md

 | Filename:        | [mistral-7b-openorca.Q4_K_M.gguf](https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF/blob/main/mistral-7b-openorca.Q4_K_M.gguf) |

 > Mistral 7B is an exceptional model for local use.
-It has fast inference times and does not need very much system memory (8GB).
+It has fast inference times, generates good text, and does not need very much system memory (around 8GB for the Q4 version model).

 This download will usually take several minutes.